ritika7400/Desktop-Clock-Project/README.md

 Real-Time Updates: The clock is designed to update continuously in real-time, accurately reflecting the current time and date without any manual intervention.

 24-Hour Accuracy: The clock operates with high precision, ensuring that it stays accurate and reliable over an extended period.
-It may be synchronized with a reliable time source like a quartz crystal oscillator or an internet time server for improved precision.
+It may be synchronized with a reliable time source like a quartz crystal oscillator or an internet time server for improved precision